-The Public Information and Government Relations (PIGR) Office is responsible for the maintenance and monitoring of official college accounts on several social media sites as a way to provide announcements and information about upcoming events and activities as well as to provide a forum for open discussion among students, faculty, staff, alumni, and the community.
-As the administrative gatekeeper of social media, the PIGR Office is responsible for establishing, maintaining, and enforcing HCC’s social media policy and guidelines as necessary.
+The Public Relations and Marketing (PRM) Office is responsible for the maintenance and monitoring of official college accounts on several social media sites as a way to provide announcements and information about upcoming events and activities as well as to provide a forum for open discussion among students, faculty, staff, alumni, and the community.
+As the administrative gatekeeper of social media, the PRM Office is responsible for establishing, maintaining, and enforcing HCC’s social media policy and guidelines as necessary.

 Social Media Guidelines & Procedures

 College staff and faculty administering institutional social media accounts are expected to follow established social media guidelines and procedures.
-Please note that faculty, staff, and students are NOT permitted to establish their own department, program, or club social media accounts without written approval from the PIGR Office.
+Please note that faculty, staff, and students are NOT permitted to establish their own department, program, or student organization social media accounts without written approval from the PRM Office.

 Official Social Media Pages and Groups

-HCC currently maintains an official social media presence on several sites including Facebook, Twitter, LinkedIn, YouTube, Flickr, and Foursquare.
-Institutional accounts are maintained by PIGR.
-In addition, various programs, student clubs, and college-affiliated have their own social media accounts.
+HCC currently maintains an official social media presence on several sites including Facebook, Twitter, LinkedIn, YouTube, and Flickr.
+Institutional accounts are maintained by PRM.
+In addition, various programs, student organizations, and college-affiliated have their own social media accounts.

 Best Practices for Effective Online Communication